PancakeBunny-finance/Bunny/docs/faq.rst

 How does the timer work?
 ================================================

 Withdraws within 72h will have a 0.5% fee applied.
 This timer is reset every time you make a new deposit.
-Claiming rewards on the pools that allow it, does not reset the timer.
+Claiming rewards on the pools that allow it does not reset the timer.

 How is the profit calculated?
 ================================================

-Upon withdrawal (exit & claim) the performance fee is exactly calculated (30% of profits) and BUNNY is given.
+At the moment of withdrawal (exit & claim) the performance fee is exactly calculated (30% of profits) and BUNNY is rewarded.

 Is there slippage using the ZAP function?
 ================================================

-Zap used purely PancakeSwap so the slippage/IL associated we don’t have control over that.
+ZAP is based on PancakeSwap’s swap feature so we can’t control the slippage/IL associated with it.

 Why is my TVL or Deposit showing 0?
 ================================================

-If you see 0 tvl or 0 deposit just try refreshing your browser, reconnecting your wallet.
+If you see 0 tvl or 0 deposit just try refreshing your browser and reconnecting your wallet.

 Why am I getting failing transactions?
 ================================================

-We all have that issue lately!
-Increase by 5 GWEI.
-Happening to me on PanCakeSwap as well.
-Use 18 to 20 gwei.
+Unfortunately this seems to be a common issue on the chain lately.
+Try increasing by 5 GWEI.
+When this happens it probably happens on PanCakeSwap or other projects as well.
+Use 18 to 20 GWEI.

 What is Bunny’s Roadmap?
 ================================================